 Oh wow!
 The article about sober celebrities reached 16,000 people and got 151 likes.
 That’s great.
 Let’s do it again!

 So what?
 What’s the point?
-What did that equate to?
+How did this equate?
 What was the return on that article?
 Did your content provide any real value to anyone looking for treatment?
 Or was it simply a way for you to convince yourself that the work you are doing is worth the time and effort?

 Would you rather your marketing dollars turn into admissions or Facebook likes?